 Why Localized Embedded Systems Are Sometimes Replacing PLCs

 In general, an embedded system is defined as a dedicated set of hardware and software working together to provide application-specific functionality.
-From an electronic designer’s point of view, it consists of a microcontroller (MCU), memory chips, power management circuits, communication modules and input/output functionality.
+From an electronic ’s point of view, it consists of a microcontroller (MCU), memory chips, power management circuits, communication modules and input/output functionality.

 Configuration: PLCs are known to be modular and easily replaceable if a specific module fails.
 On the other hand, embedded systems are mostly designed as a single board.
 This reduces their cost.

-Programming: PLC programming is generally less time consuming since they come with easy to understand ladder diagrams.
+Programming: PLC programming is generally less time consuming since they come with easy to understand ladder logic diagrams.
 However, embedded systems are coded in high-level programming languages, like C, and their firmware takes longer to write.

 Despite the differences in hardware build-ups and programming methods, an embedded system can easily replicate a PLC’s functions.
 During the course of my freelancing career, I’ve helped clients in various industries replace industrial PLCs with localized embedded systems.
 This was for one reason only, cost.
 In certain applications, a localized embedded system can cost as little as 20% of a branded PLC.
 In business, that translates into a healthy profit margin while still achieving the same functionality.